 The learning environment is key to children’s learning and gives them the space, materials, and opportunity to learn and practice new skills.

+Interest areas are thoughtfully designed areas.
 Learning is an interactive process and children learn through doing.
 The environment in which children play and learn provides them with opportunities to explore and interact with a variety of inviting activities and materials and is based on each child’s individual interests and needs.

 Researchers agree that young children under two years old should not watch television or other screens.
 During this time of rapid brain development, children need activities that promote language development and brain growth such as interaction with others and hands-on activities.